less-rs/less-rs/README.md

 # less-rs
-🚀 less-rs is a fast compiler for less.js ,written in rust.
+🚀 less-rs is a fast compiler for less.js ,written in rust.（under development）